stackmerge/mule-grpc-order-tracking-lab/README.md

 If ALPN does not negotiate `h2` at the public TLS endpoint, the client may fall back to HTTP/1.1 or fail the gRPC connection.

-For the video, say:

-> ALPN is the TLS handshake step where the client and ingress agree to use HTTP/2, which gRPC requires.

 ---

 # Prerequisites